 Someone you hired to help on a big shoot slips and dislocates their shoulder.
 Since they were working for you, your general liability insurance won’t cover the injury.
 It’s a good thing your Workers Compensation insurance could cover the injury.

 Cyber Insurance (Ransomware – Data Breach – Cybercrime)

 You’re happily editing along and suddenly your computer locks up and you get a message from a hacker demanding payment to unlock it.
 Yup, you’ve sadly just become one of the increasing number of people to fall victim to Ransomware.
 Cyber insurance could provide help to get your computer unlocked, restored to a safe backup, or even pay the ransom.
 The best part is that you have a team of experts helping you sort it all out.

 You discover that you’ve lost or someone has accessed your staff records, you now need to notify the state and sort out where the security breach was.
 Cyber insurance could provide you help in determining exactly which records were compromised, closing the breach, notifying the state, and communicating with your customers.

 There are dozens of other different kinds of coverage that may also apply to your business.
 The best advice is to work with an independent insurance agent to review your unique business and what coverage makes sense (or doesn’t make sense) for you.

 Want to learn more or get a quote?
-Give us a call at 774-847-1106 or use the handy form below or schedule a time to talk by clicking HERE
+Give us a call at 774-847-1106, use the handy form below, or schedule a time to talk by clicking HERE